More than 25,000 products are capable of producing chemical burns.

 skin damage and systemic toxicity.
 A superficial (first-degree)

 burn causes capillary and arterial dilatation.
 Initially, this involves

 only the superficial vessels, but then vascular dilatation extends

 to the deeper subcutaneous vessels.
 Tissue hyperemia and congestion

 cause itching, burning, or pain.
 More extensive inflammatory reactions

-cause an outpouring ...
+cause an outpouring of fluid ...